 Hundreds of thousands have witnessed Garibaldi paint live by transforming a blank black canvas into pop art icons through his “Rhythm and Hue” shows.
 Garibaldi has performed for Fortune 500 companies including AT&T, Intel and Disney.
 He has also been featured at charity events for Playboy, NBA, and celebrities Snoop Dog, Santana, Tommy Lee, Dave Navarro and Blue Man Group.

-The Danger Room // The Studio
+War On Walls // The Studio

 These smaller canvases embody the color and musical influence that is unique to Garibaldi’s performance work, but with a style and detail in each stroke.

 In addition to being featured in galleries across the country, Garibaldi’s art is now an international brand and reproduced into posters, clothing apparel and iPhone cases.
 He is a featured Disney Fine Artist and has secured licensing rights for Jimi Hendrix, Bob Marley and Elvis Presley.

 Lessons and Influencers // The Inspirations

 Art was an ever-present part of Garibaldi’s life.
 From the moment he picked up a crayon as a young child and started to draw, he knew his passion for creating color and images would serve a greater purpose.
 Creativity surrounded him through his father’s music and dance and his mom’s work as a beauty stylist.
 Garibaldi picked up his first instrument, a trumpet, in fourth grade and shortly after developed a love for the beats and rhythms of hip hop.